 Probably first out of the blocks were, unsurprisingly to me, the Saudis.
 Two of the Kingdom’s telcos put out adverts promoting the craze, which isn’t surprising considering that you need a mobile and a data connection to play the game.

 Other brands have also looked to leverage off the lovable Japanese characters.
 Cab booking service Careem ran out an ad, as did Jordan Tourism.
-The game uses geotargeting to get people walking around a physical environment such as a city, and brand whose services include travel and tourism (or any location-based product) are fast realizing the potential of getting players to visit their premises (or even country) to hunt the digital creatures.
+The game uses geotargeting to get people walking around a physical environment such as a city, and brands whose services include travel and tourism (or any location-based product) fast realize the potential of getting players to visit their premises (or even country) to hunt the digital creatures.

 Users have also been having fun and sharing their own experiences online.
 Some have been sharing their experiences, including one apparently from the front lines in Iraq and others in more mundane locations, including finding a Pokemon on top of a plate of Kunafe.

-The craze and people’s reaction to it in the region has been picked up by local media.
-Reports have circulated that people have ventured into all sorts of places as part of the game.
-Two cartoons below best sum up that sentiment.
+Local media have picked up the craze and people’s reaction to it in the region.
+Reports have circulated that people have ventured into all sorts of places as part of the game—two cartoons below best sum up that sentiment.

 The craze hasn’t been without controversy.
-According to Gulf News, Al Azhar, Egypt’s top Islamic institution, has condemned the craze about Pokemon Go as “harmful mania”.
+According to Gulf News, Al Azhar, Egypt’s top Islamic institution, has condemned the craze about Pokemon Go as “harmful mania.”
 “If such a game can deceive youngsters, I do not know where the minds of adults have gone.
-They can be hit by a car while being busy searching for Pokemon,” said Al-Azhar’s Deputy Abbas Shuman, according to Gulf News.
-Al Arabiya reported that Egyptian cabinet spokesman Hossam al-Qawish said that an investigation into the game’s dangers was taking place.
-The spokesman added that the government was also considering new regulations to be imposed on online games to limit possible threats to national security.
+According to Gulf News, they can be hit by a car while being busy searching for Pokemon,” said Al-Azhar’s Deputy Abbas Shuman.
+Al Arabiya reported that Egyptian cabinet spokesman Hossam al-Qawish said an investigation into the game’s dangers was taking place.
+The spokesman added that the government was also considering new regulations to impose online games to limit possible threats to national security.

 In addition, Gulf News reported that the UAE’s Telecommunications Regulatory Authority (TRA) has warned that criminals could exploit the popular Pokemon Go mobile game.
 Kuwaiti authorities have also warned against those who take photos of sensitive locations in the country.
 Brands promoting Pokemon have also been targeted, with the likes of Dominos Pizza and others called into question by those who consider Pokemon to be a work of the devil (if you don’t believe me, see below).

-There’s no doubt that the Pokemon craze will continue for some time to come, and will only become more intense/insane when the app is officially launched in the Middle East.
-Pokemon advertising has been used smartly to get a younger audience to engage with traditional organizations such as museums andpromote small businesses.
-Let’s hope that marketers here are just as savvy, whilst being aware of local sensitivities.
-If you’re not already doing it, get ready to go catch some Pokemon adverts in your vicinity soon!
+There’s no doubt that the Pokemon craze will continue for some time to come and will only become more intense/insane when the app is officially launched in the Middle East.
+Pokemon advertising has been used smartly to get a younger audience to engage with traditional organizations such as museums and promote small businesses.
+Let’s hope that marketers here are just as savvy whilst being aware of local sensitivities.
+If you’re not already doing it, get ready to catch some Pokemon adverts in your vicinity soon!